-Depression, anxiety and other mental health issues: are treatable with light therapy, especially blue light, has recently been proven more effective than anti-depressants in treating depression (27) and combining light therapy with antidepressants was even more effective.
-Light treatment for depression (seasonal and non-seasonal) can be used as a stand-alone treatment or in conjunction with other treatments.
+Depression, anxiety and other mental health issues: are treatable with light therapy, especially blue light.
+Blue light has recently been proven In one study to be more effective than anti-depressants in treating depression (27), and combining light therapy with antidepressants was even more effective.
+So, light treatment for depression (seasonal and non-seasonal) can be used as a stand-alone treatment For depression, or in conjunction with other treatments.
 For instance, in one trial it was shown to be slightly, (70% vs 65%) more effective than the medication fluoxetine (28).
 Both blue (in animal studies) and red (human studies) light therapy have been clinically proven to increase dopamine levels (29).

 Red/near infrared light (NIR) therapy is showing promise as a depression treatment in humans.
 For instance, in one study (31) all of the subjects showed a significant change in depression one week after the final treatment (18 treatments, 20 minutes each).

 This response to white light exposure may be the result of bright white light’s ability to mimic sunlight’s effect on melatonin secretion.
 Regarding winter depression, if the individual is exposed to bright fluorescent light (Vital-Lite) of 2000 lux for three hours after waking up (say 6 am to 9 am) and again in the late afternoon for three hours (say from 4 pm to 7 pm), the individual’s photoperiod (hours of daylight) will lengthen to 13 hours, which mimic springtime or the spring photoperiod.
-During this time of light exposure, melatonin levels will be reduced by 88% between the mid to late afternoon hours (say 1 to 5 pm).
+During this time of light exposure, melatonin levels will be reduced by 88% between the mid to late afternoon hours (say 1 to 5 pm), and turns on serotonin production.
+Depression is often associated with low Levels of Neurotransmitters dopamine serotonin.
 It is theorized that Melatonin production is decreased in those suffering with psychiatric problems, especially depression.
 Depression is linked in some to a dysregulation of norepinephrine and serotonin containing neurons (and their receptors) in the CNS.
-Changes in melatonin production may indicate a problem with these systems as melatonin (32).
+Changes in melatonin production may indicate a problem with these systems (32).

 Melatonin is linked to serotonin and dopamine production.
 Melatonin is a monoamine made from tryptophan.
 Converting tryptophan to Melatonin involves several steps, including making serotonin.
 So, serotonin levels impact melatonin levels, and vice versa.
 If a person is experiencing a deficiency in serotonin they may also experience a deficiency in melatonin.
 Also, when the brain cells targeting melatonin take it up, they can take up too much serotonin, which may result in a lose of serotonin (33) that is necessary for emotional wellbeing.
 So, it can become a negative feedback loop.
 Regarding the feel-good neurochemical dopamine, the lack of which is associated with depression, melatonin has been shown to inhibit the release of dopamine, this occurs in the CNS or central nervous system, specifically in the hippocampus hypothalamus, medulla-pons, and the retina as well as the striatum (34).

-Regarding peri-menopausal and postmenopausal thyroid function, melatonine helps reverse this by changing gonadotropins to reflect those of younger women (32).
+This impacts mood as it impacts peri-menopausal and postmenopausal thyroid function.
+Melatonin helps reverse Depression/anxiety by changing gonadotropins to reflect those of younger women (32).
 Gonadotropins are hormones that, in women, stimulate the release of follicle stimulating hormones (FSH) and luteinizing hormones (LH) from the pituitary gland.
 In the female body, LH stimulates the production of testosterone, which is then converted to estrogen.
 FSH stimulates the egg follicles to mature, these follicles will eventually produce estrogen.
 Female sex hormones are neuromodulators, they play a significant role in controlling the dopamine neurons, called nigrostriatal, found in the area of the brain linked to cognitive processes, called the Substantia nigra.
-In animal studies (female rats and primates) subjects who had their ovaries removed experienced a 30%, or higher, loss of dopamine cells (35).
+In animal studies (female rats and primates) subjects who had their ovaries removed experienced a 30% or higher loss of dopamine cells (35).
 This is very important as neurotransmitter dopamine is produced in these cells.
 So, sex hormones, by way of the Substantia nigra, are central to cognition, emotion, and movement.
 The neurons in the Substantia nigra travel to the frontal lobes (attention and executive function) and the area of the brain associated with motor control.
-If there is a death of neurons in the Substantia nigra, cognitive problems, and loss of motor control, will result (36).
-Further, estrogen also intensifies the effects of norepinephrine (adrenaline in the brain) and serotonin.
-It does this partly by decreasing the monoamine oxidase (MAO) activity in the central nervous system (CNS).
+If there is a death of neurons in the Substantia nigra, thought related or cognitive problems, emotional issues, and loss of motor control, will result (36).
+Making things worse, estrogen also intensifies the effects of norepinephrine (adrenaline in the brain) and serotonin.
+It does this partly by decreasing monoamine oxidase (MAO) activity in the central nervous system (CNS).
 MAO breaks down serotonin and norepinephrine, so estrogen slows this process down, leaving the neurotransmitters active longer.
 This may explain the antidepressant like effect of melatonin (if given/taken at the right time of day) in peri-menopausal and menopausal women (32).
 In a human study of natural morning light, it was found that post menopausal women who had less morning window covering and more morning light experienced less depressed mood (37).

 Regarding antepartum depression and postpartum depression, women who experience antepartum (still pregnant) depression who were exposed to light therapy for three weeks reported a 49% reduction in symptoms.
 Women who were treated for postpartum depression with light therapy reported a 75% reduction in symptoms (28).